-As the novel coronavirus, or COVID-19, pandemic has evolved from its emergence in early 2020, so has its global impact, including contributing to significant volatility in financial markets.
-The longer-term macroeconomic effects of the COVID-19 pandemic on global supply chains, inflation, labor shortages and wage increases, as well as any potential fiscal and monetary policy responses, may continue to impact many industries, including those related to the collateral underlying certain of our loans.
-Moreover, with the potential for new strains of COVID-19 to emerge, governments and businesses may re-impose aggressive measures to help slow its spread in the future.
-For this reason, among others, as the COVID-19 pandemic continues, the potential global impacts are uncertain and difficult to assess.
-In addition, the pandemic continues to disrupt global supply chains and cause labor shortages and has added to broad inflationary pressures, all of which could negatively impact our borrowers' ability to execute on the business plans on their properties and potentially affect their ability to perform under the terms of their loan agreements.
-In response to the inflationary pressures, the Federal Reserve has begun raising interest rates and has indicated it anticipates further interest rate increases.
-Such increases in interest rates may increase our interest expense, which may not be fully offset by any increases in interest income, and may also slow the pace of loan repayments and increase the number of borrowers who seek extension of term on their loans.
+As the COVID-19 pandemic has evolved from its emergence in early 2020, so has its global impact, including contributing to significant volatility in financial markets.
+The longer-term macroeconomic effects of the COVID-19 pandemic on global supply chains, inflation, labor shortages and wage increases, as well as fiscal and monetary policy responses, may continue to impact many industries, including those related to the collateral underlying our loans.
+The pandemic, now in conjunction with the war in Ukraine, continues to disrupt global supply chains and cause labor shortages and has added to broad inflationary pressures, all of which could negatively impact our borrowers' ability to execute on the business plans on their properties and potentially affect their ability to perform under the terms of their loan agreements.
+In response to the inflationary pressures, the Federal Reserve has approved multiple increases to its federal funds target range and has indicated it anticipates further interest rate increases throughout the remainder of the year and into 2023.
+Such increases in interest rates have increased, and may continue to increase, our interest expense, which may not be fully offset by associated increases in interest income, and may also slow the pace of loan repayments and increase the number of borrowers who seek extension of term on their loans.